 We do private hire tours from Bath to almost all destinations within the Cotswold area on an 8 hour day trip basis.
 But we can tailor-make a day to your personal requirements.
 Perhaps you like shopping in niche shops.
 Or maybe you enjoy museums and houses of historical significance.

-Whatever your desire we can put together a wonderful day for you.
+Whatever your desire we can put together a wonderful day for you to do on a tour.
 And when you book with us we are not just a driver and Car for hire.
-Our drivers have a great knowledge of some of the places we visit and can point out the do’s and don’ts so you make the most of your day.
-Some of the places we visit within the Cotswolds area from Bath are listed below.
+The drivers we have are very knowledgable of the villages we visit and can point out the do’s and don’ts so you make the most of your day.
+Some of the places we can take you within the Cotswolds area from Bath are listed below.

-The north Chancel wall of the Church has a stained glass window which was designed in 1927 by Karl Parsons and was featured in the 1992 Christmas stamp set issued by the Royal Mail.
+The north Chancel wall of the Church in fact has a stained glass window which was designed in 1927 by Karl Parsons.
+The window was featured in the 1992 Christmas stamp set issued by the Royal Mail.
 The church also boasts some of the finest examples in the country of Barrel-topped table Tombs.
-The River Coln flows through Bibury sandwiched between the main village street and an expanse of boggy watermeadow known as Rack Isle which is protected by the National trust.
-With Arlington as your backdrop, it makes one of the most picturesque scenes you will find in the Cotswolds.
-This makes for another great addition to a Cotswold tour from Bath.
+The River Coln flows through Bibury sandwiched between the main village street and an expanse of boggy water meadow known as Rack Isle.
+Rack isle is protected by the National trust as well as Arlington row.So with Arlington as your backdrop, it makes one of the most picturesque scenes you will find in the Cotswolds.
+A photo taken here and some memories stored is a necessity.

-Bourton has various attractions such as the Motor Museum, model railway exhibition and also a charming Model village made that is an exact replica of the village itself made from the actual Limestone indigenous to the area.
-This is one of the busiest villages we find from a tourist perspective but one that is worth a visit on any Tour from Bath to the Cotswolds.
+Bourton has various attractions such as the Motor Museum, model railway exhibition and also a charming Model village that is an exact replica of the village itself made from the actual Limestone indigenous to the area.
+In actual fact this is one of the busiest villages in the Cotswolds.
+With its picturesque bridges it’s great to sit and feed the ducks with an ice cream.
+So well worth a visit on any Tour from Bath to the Cotswolds.
 Book a Cotswold tour here

 Stow on the Wold